codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-can-clone-a-running-vm-in-2-seconds/index.md

 If you haven't tried CodeSandbox yet and don't want to wait for dev servers to start anymore, you can
 [import/create a repo](https://codesandbox.io/p/dashboard).
-It's free too (the VMs contribute here too!).
+It's free too (a post on how we can enable this coming too).

 If you want to learn more about CodeSandbox Projects, you can visit [projects.codesandbox.io](https://projects.codesandbox.io) or directly